thin-edge/thin-edge.io/docs/src/start/software-management.md

 Three components are required on your devices to enable software management:

 1. Software management mapper for Cumulocity cloud acts as a proxy between the cloud and the device.
-    This translates the cloud specific message type into device specific type and vice-versa.(Example: Cumulocity smart-rest to/from thin-edge json)
+    This translates the cloud specific message type into device specific type and vice-versa.(Example: Cumulocity smart-rest to/from %%te%% json)
     The messages from cloud will be translated and forwarded to the `tedge-agent` and messages from `tedge-agent` will be translated and sent to cumulocity cloud.
     You can find this process with the name `tedge-mapper c8y` in `ps` once it starts.

 2. Software management agent
-    The thin-edge software management agent is the one that calls the plugins.
+    The %%te%% software management agent is the one that calls the plugins.
     You can find this process with the name `tedge-agent` in `ps` once it starts.

 3. Software management plugin